Grow your Linkedin game 10X with

 • What are the key components of a DeFi application?

-A DeFi application typically consists of smart contracts that execute financial transactions on a blockchain, a user interface that allows users to interact with the application, and a decentralized storage solution that stores data on the blockchain.
+A defi app development typically consists of smart contracts that execute financial transactions on a blockchain, a user interface that allows users to interact with the application, and a decentralized storage solution that stores data on the blockchain.

 • What blockchain should I use for my DeFi application?